 Morocco's operational environment has benefited from the relaxation of regulations affecting foreign investment and the opening of the economy to the private sector.
 The 2016 investment charter restructured investment promotion under a centralised agency and developed free zones.
 Morocco has a large but unskilled labour force.
 Obstacles to investment include high levels of illiteracy, high non-salary costs of employing workers, pervasive corruption, and a slow-moving bureaucracy.
 Infrastructure investment has focused on expanding and improving sea, rail, and road links.

 Jihadist activity in Morocco focuses on small, independent cells with few members, organised around charismatic individuals who will likely draw on returning jihadist fighters from Iraq and Syria.
 These cells are generally divided between those planning attacks in Morocco and those recruiting young men to fight abroad, especially in Europe.
 The security forces are highly effective at disrupting cells in the planning stages of attacks.
-Nonetheless, the increasing geographical spread of groups increases the likelihood of successful low-capability attacks by small cells, or self-radicalised individuals, in the coming year.
+Nonetheless, the increasing geographical spread of groups increases the likelihood of successful low-capability attacks in the coming year by small cells, or self-radicalised individuals.
+In 2019, Morocco re-established military conscription, probably partly aimed at scaling up its military capabilities in case of destabilisation along its borders.